 Diagnosis And Treatment

 One method for diagnosing Tinea is by using an ultraviolet light.
-Under this light, the affected area will appear yellowish green in color if it is Tinea.
-A painless skin sample may also be taken, in order to, be viewed under a microscope to determine if it is fungal in nature.
+The affected area will appear yellowish green in color, under the light, if it is Tinea.
+A painless skin sample may also be taken.
+It is then viewed under a microscope to determine if the rash is fungal in nature.

 Although, prescription and over-the-counter medications, may quickly resolve the infection in severe cases, the skin discoloration may take months to clear.
 Supporting the immune system and microbiome are paramount in preventing reoccurrences.
 Read more about this below.